GlobalAICommunity/Workshop-CustomVisionAITools/README.md

 ## Session Information

 **Session Duration:**
+120 minutes

 **Session Title:**
-Creating applications that can see, hear, speak or understand - using Microsoft Cognitive Services
+Create an application that can see - using Microsoft Cognitive Services

 **Session Abstract:**
 In this workshop you will be introduced to the [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-gb/services/cognitive-services/?WT.mc_id=gaic-github-cxa), a range of offerings you can use to infuse intelligence and machine learning into your applications without needing to build the code from scratch.